particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 - Comma-separated values
 - JSON

-You're still limited to a maxmum publish size, but you can still store many values in a single publish.
+You're still limited to a maximum publish size, but you can still store many values in a single publish.
 The limit is 622 to 1024 bytes of UTF-8 characters depending on Device OS version and sometimes the device; see [API Field Limits](/cards/firmware/cloud-functions/overview-of-api-field-limits/)

 #### Aggregate data by time